Stamp Duty Calculator

 How This Affects Your Calculation

 The table below shows the financial impact at different purchase prices.
-The "Cost of losing relief" column shows how much extra SDLT is payable when one buyer is not a FTB.
+The extra cost column shows how much additional SDLT is payable when one buyer is not a FTB.

 Purchase PriceIf Both FTBStandard RatesExtra Cost